At a glance:

 Day 2: Amsterdam – Wijk bij Duurstede

-In the morning, the tour guide will take you to the Dutch Resistance Museum to step back in time and learn heartbreaking stories about the persecution and resistance in Amsterdam.
+In the morning, the tour guide will take you to the Resistance Museum to step back in time and learn heartbreaking stories about the persecution and resistance in Amsterdam.
 We’ll then visit the Hollandsche Schouwburg (the National Holocaust Memorial) a former deportation centre.
 During the Nazi occupation the Netherlands suffered the largest proportion of Jewish victims, approximately 104,000 never returned home.
 After lunch, we will sail to Wijk bij Duurstede, a charming little town on the Rhine River